Senior moments…called forgetfulness when not a senior

 Vitamin B12 can do wonders for your brain, as well.
 Sharpen your memory with animal products like meat, fish, eggs, poultry, dairy or fortified cereal grains.
 Be careful as you get older, however, because your stomach does not continue to produce enough acid to absorb the B12.

 Be very careful also to not cut your brain’s function short by consuming too many trans fatty acids that are prevalent in today’s processed foods to keep them lasting longer on the grocery and home larder shelves.

 One of the very best ways to fight against senior moments is not allowing yourself to become a slow thinker.
 As you age, your ability to process information becomes as slow as molasses.
 Fight against this from the first time you notice yourself doing it.

 There are a number of things that help tremendously in meeting your brain’s need for speed to improve your memory.
 Here are a few:

 Play board games; work a daily crossword puzzle (not the weekly New York Times!); participate in, or keep interested in the outcome of, sports events; play video games; or even listen to classical music (surprisingly effective).

 Having had a very lengthy two years of health problems, I have had to fight twice as hard to keep pace on this last need.
-When a cousin learned that during occupational therapy rehab last year, at age eighty-six, I aced 39 of the 40 parts of my final test, remarked: “Cousin Dean’s body is going the way of all flesh, it seems, but where are we going to find ten strong men to beat his brain to death, when the time comes?”
+When a cousin learned that during occupational therapy rehab last year, at age eighty-six, I aced 39 of the 40 parts of my final test, he remarked: “Cousin Dean’s body is going the way of all flesh, it seems, but where are we going to find ten strong men to beat his brain to death, when the time comes?”